-FIRST LINE

-Business/Functional Level

-SECOND LINE

-Group Risk and Credit Manageme and Group Compliance

-THIRD LINE

-Group Internal Audit

 Risk Management Process

-risk management process identifies risk exposures are adequately mana

-• Identification: The identification a facilitate and proactive and timely can be managed and controlled wit

-• Assessment and Measurement: Ri quantitative risk measurement me assessment of capital adequacy and

-٠ Controlling: Risks identified during

-the risk appetite.

-1 • Responsible for managing day-to-day risks and compliance issues Business Risk and Compliance Officer is to assist business/ functional unit in day-to-day risks and compliance matters ment • Responsible for oversight, establishing governance and providing support to business/functional unit on risk and compliance matters • Provide independent assurance to the Board that risk and compliance management functions effectively as designed assesses and measures, controls, monitors and reports/analyses risk.
-This ensures aged and that the expected return compensates for the risk taken.
+The risk management process identifies, assesses and measures, controls, monitors and reports/analyses risk.
+This ensures that risk exposures are adequately managed and that the expected return compensates for the risk taken.

-and analysis of the existing and potential risks is a continuing process, in order to identification of risk within the Group's business operations.
-This ensures that risks thin the risk appetite of the Group and specific entity, where necessary.

-isks are measured, assessed and aggregated using comprehensive qualitative and ethodologies, and the process also serves as an important tool as it provides an d solvency.

-the risk identification process must be adequately managed and mitigated to control the risk of loss.
-This is also to ensure risk exposures are managed within the Group's or entity's risk appetite.

-Monitoring: Effective monitoring process ensures that the Group is aware of the condition of its exposures vis-à-vis its approved appetite and to facilitate early identification of potential problem on a timely basis by using continuous and on-going monitoring of risk exposures and risk control/mitigation measures.

-Analytics and Reporting: Risk analysis and reports are prepared at the respective entities and consolidated level as well as business level are regularly escalated to the senior management and relevant Boards of the Group's entities to ensure that the risks identified remain within the established appetite and to support an informed decision-making process.
+- Identification: The identification and analysis of the existing and potential risks is a continuing process, in order to facilitate and proactive and timely identification of risk within the Group's business operations.
+This ensures that risks can be managed and controlled within the risk appetite of the Group and specific entity, where necessary. - Assessment and Measurement: Risks are measured, assessed and aggregated using comprehensive qualitative and quantitative risk measurement methodologies, and the process also serves as an important tool as it provides an assessment of capital adequacy and solvency. - Controlling: Risks identified during the risk identification process must be adequately managed and mitigated to control the risk of loss.
+This is also to ensure risk exposures are managed within the Group's or entity's risk appetite. - Monitoring: Effective monitoring process ensures that the Group is aware of the condition of its exposures vis-à-vis its approved appetite and to facilitate early identification of potential problem on a timely basis by using continuous and on-going monitoring of risk exposures and risk control/mitigation measures. - Analytics and Reporting: Risk analysis and reports are prepared at the respective entities and consolidated level as well as business level are regularly escalated to the senior management and relevant Boards of the Group's entities to ensure that the risks identified remain within the established appetite and to support an informed decision-making process.

-In addition, risk management seeks to ensure that risk decisions are consistent with strategic business objectives and within
+In addition, risk management seeks to ensure that risk decisions are consistent with strategic business objectives and within the risk appetite.